Australia shares likely to open lower, NZ dips

-Oct 19 (Reuters) - Australia shares are set to open lower on Wednesday, even as major Wall Street indexes closed higher overnight, with weaker iron ore and copper prices likely to drag heavyweight mining stocks down.
+Oct 20 (Reuters) - Australian shares are set to open lower on Thursday, tracking overnight losses on Wall Street, while a fall in iron ore and copper prices are likely to push mining stocks down.

 The local share price index futures